talkable/talkable-docs/source/integration/custom/questions.rst

 **7.)
 How do I verify success?**

-Refer to the section titled Validating the Integration.
+Refer to the section titled :ref:`Validating the Integration <integration/custom/validating_integration>`.